About this item

 Highlights

-- Fifteen original essays open up a novel area of inquiry: the distinctively ethical dimensions of women's experiences of and in aging.
+- This collection of original essays opens up a novel area of inquiry: the distinctively ethical dimension of women's experiences of aging.

 - About the Author: Margaret Urban Walker is professor of philosophy at Fordham University.